Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

 \section{Fractal Zeta Functions}

-In this section, we will study the basic properties of the distance zeta function in Ahlfors spaces.
+In this section, we will study the basic properties of the distance zeta function and of the tube zeta function in Ahlfors spaces.
 In particular, our main result is that in Ahlfors spaces, the distance zeta function is holomorphic in the right half-plane $\{ \text{Re }s>\Mink A\}$, along with mild assumptions under which this bound cannot be improved.
 We also show that the abscissa of convergence of our distance zeta function on the right-hand side is $\Mink A$, the upper Minkowski dimension of the set $A$.
+We then obtain similar results for the tube zeta function.

-The proof will require the following lemma stated, without proof, by Harvey and Polking in \cite{HarPol}.
+The proof will require the following lemma originally stated, without proof, by Harvey and Polking in \cite{HarPol}.
 The following proof is due to \u Zubrini\'c in \cite{Zu3}, which uses dyadic decomposition.
-It is given in detail and extended for the needs of the theory in \cite{LaRaZu}.
+It is given in detail and extended to Ahlfors spaces for the needs of the theory in \cite{LaRaZu}.
 While originally written for Euclidean spaces, the proof still holds under the appropriate modifications for Ahlfors spaces.

 \begin{lemma}[\textbf{Harvey--Polking Lemma}] Assume that $A$ is an arbitrary bounded subset of an Ahlfors regular space $\E$ and let $\delta$ be any fixed positive number.
 If $\gamma$ is real and $\gamma\in(-\infty,Q-\Mink A)$, then